 What to do if your ash tree is in poor condition

 An ash that is dead or whose crown top is dying in a proportion of 30 per cent or more must be felled as quickly as possible.
 If that seems to be the case, please submit an online permit application.

 Act now!
 It can cost much more to fell a dead tree, because added precautions must be taken to carry out the work safely.

-Financial assistance and a turnkey option
+Financial assistance and a free planting

 In order to facilitate the task, the city offers a “turnkey” option for replacing your ash tree free of charge.
 A choice of three species will be offered for each new tree, and a team of specialists will visit residents to plant the new trees.
 This additional offer is valued at about $300 per planted tree.